This section discusses how to create a new Client Profile.

 You will be taken to the Client Profile creation page.
 This page will present the questions necessary to create a basic client account.
 Complete all necessary fields to create your client.

 Core Data Fields

 Many clients have aliases, or past names. (i.e., maiden names, nicknames, etc.), which can complicate client search.
-The ‘Alias’ data field allows you to enter a list of names a client goes by.
+If your System Administrator has enable the Alias data field, it allows you to enter a list of names a client goes by.
 This allows other staff members and/or agencies search for the client’s record using any of the names entered into the Alias data field.